-Note: There is a risk of removing the QR code menu entry permanently if a backup from a drive with an old firmware or old panel firmware is restored to a drive with a new firmware.
+Note: There is a risk of removing the QR code menu entry permanently if a backup from a drive with an old firmware or old panel firmware is restored to a drive with a new firmware from October 2014 or later.

-- Menu Backups - Parameter 96.07 Parameter save manually (page 317).
+- Menu Backups - Parameter 96.07 Parameter save manually (page 354).